rucio/documentation/docs/index.md

 ---
 id: index
-title: Welcome to Rucio's documentation!
+title: "Welcome to Rucio's documentation!"
-sidebar_label: Welcome!
+sidebar_label: "Welcome!"
+slug: /
 ---

 Rucio is a project that provides services and associated libraries for allowing scientific